SwissSign-AG/RaApi/go/docs/CertificateOrderTask.md

 ### NewCertificateOrderTask

-`func NewCertificateOrderTask(uuid string, timeScheduled time.Time, status JobStatus, type_ JobType, numberOfExecutions int32, ) *CertificateOrderTask`
+`func NewCertificateOrderTask(uuid string, status JobStatus, type_ JobType, numberOfExecutions int32, ) *CertificateOrderTask`

 NewCertificateOrderTask instantiates a new CertificateOrderTask object This constructor will assign default values to properties that have it defined,